green-code-initiative/ecoCode/tools_init/readme.md

 - Sonar installed
   - add new token in personal account settings to communicate with Sonar API
+  - Got **'Admininister: Quality Profiles'** global permission on your account.
 - Check `_config.sh` file :
   - debug mode (`DEBUG` variable) : 0 to disable, 1 to enable
   - simulation mode (`SIMULATION` variable) : 0 to disable, 1 to enable